MaryIsbell/Editing/natturnerdocumentingsouth.md

 obtain true holiness before the great day of judgment should appear, and then I began to receive the true knowledge of faith.
-And from the first steps of righteousness until the last, was I made perfect; and the Holy Ghost was with me, and said, \"Behold me as I stand in the Heavens\"\--and I looked and saw the forms of men in different attitudes\--and there were lights in the sky to which the children of darkness gave other names than what they really were\--for they were the lights of the Saviour\'s hands, stretched forth from east to west, even as they were extended on the cross on Calvary for the redemption of sinners.
-And I wondered greatly at these miracles, and prayed to be informed of a certainty of the meaning thereof\--and shortly afterwards, while laboring in the field, I discovered drops of blood on the corn as though it were dew from heaven\-- and I communicated it to many, both white and black, in the neighborhood\--and I then found on the leaves in the woods hieroglyphic characters, and numbers, with the forms of men in different attitudes, portrayed in blood, and representing the figures I had seen before in the heavens.
-And now the Holy Ghost had revealed itself to me, and made plain the miracles it had shown me\--For as the blood of Christ had been shed on this earth, and had ascended to heaven for the salvation of sinners, and was now returning to earth again in the form of dew\--and as the leaves on the trees bore the impression of the figures I had seen in the heavens, it was plain to me that the Saviour was about to lay down the yoke he had borne for the sins of men, and the
+And from the first steps of righteousness until the last, was I made perfect; and the Holy Ghost was with me, and said, "Behold me as I stand in the Heavens"--and I looked and saw the forms of men in different attitudes--and there were lights in the sky to which the children of darkness gave other names than what they really were--for they were the lights of the Saviour's hands, stretched forth from east to west, even as they were extended on the cross on Calvary for the redemption of sinners.
+And I wondered greatly at these miracles, and prayed to be informed of a certainty of the meaning thereof--and shortly afterwards, while laboring in the field, I discovered drops of blood on the corn as though it were dew from heaven-- and I communicated it to many, both white and black, in the neighborhood--and I then found on the leaves in the woods hieroglyphic characters, and numbers, with the forms of men in different attitudes, portrayed in blood, and representing the figures I had seen before in the heavens.
+And now the Holy Ghost had revealed itself to me, and made plain the miracles it had shown me--For as the blood of Christ had been shed on this earth, and had ascended to heaven for the salvation of sinners, and was now returning to earth again in the form of dew--and as the leaves on the trees bore the impression of the figures I had seen in the heavens, it was plain to me that the Saviour was about to lay down the yoke he had borne for the sins of men, and the